hardware-fab/DLaTA/README.md

 - `/CNN`: Contains modules and configuration files for the Convolutional Neural Network use for classify the operating frequency.
 - `/templateAttack`: Contains functions and classes for profiling a Template Attack and attacking side-channel traces.
 - `/utils`: Contains functions for segmenting and interpolating side-channel traces.
-- `DLaTA`: Jupyter Notebook for run a demo.
+- `DLaTA`: Jupyter Notebook for running a demo.

 ```txt
 .